eliasmourdi/Ligue1_Predictions/README.md

 # Ligue 1 match predictions

-Welcome to this project focused on predicting the outcomes of Ligue 1 football matches using data science techniques.
+Welcome to this project focused on predicting the outcomes of Ligue 1 football matches using data science techniques!

 # Project objectives